linroger/FinanceCompendium/X. Quantitative Trading/Financial Trading and Investing/Chapter-9---Arbitrage-and-Hedging-With-Opt 2023 Financial-Trading-and-Invest.md

 a.
 Why might shareholders be in a better position to mitigate and hedge operating risks of corporations whose shares they own?
 b.
 Why might shareholders be better off if corporate managers continue to hedge operating and financial risks?

-2. Consider a one-time-period, two potential outcome framework where there exists Company Q stock currently selling for $50 per share and a riskless $100 face value T-Bill currently selling for $90.
-Suppose Company Q faces uncertainty, such that it will pay its owner either $30 or $70 in one year.
-Further assume that a call with an exercise price of $55 exists on one share of Q stock.
+2. Consider a one-time-period, two potential outcome framework where there exists Company Q stock currently selling for \$50 per share and a riskless \$100 face value T-Bill currently selling for \$90.
+Suppose Company Q faces uncertainty, such that it will pay its owner either \$30 or \$70 in one year.
+Further assume that a call with an exercise price of \$55 exists on one share of Q stock.

 a.
 What are the two potential values the call might have at its expiration?
 b.
 What is the riskless rate of return for this example?
-Remember, the Treasury bill pays  $100 and currently sells for$ 90.
+Remember, the Treasury bill pays  \$100 and currently sells for\$ 90.
 c.
 What is the hedge ratio for this call option?
 d.
 What is the current value of this option?
 e.
 What is the value of a put with the same exercise terms as the call?

-3. Rollins Company stock currently sells for $12 per share and is expected to be worth either $10 or $16 in one year.
+3. Rollins Company stock currently sells for \$12 per share and is expected to be worth either \$10 or \$16 in one year.
 The current riskless return rate is 0.125.
-What would be the value of a one-year call with an exercise price of $8?
+What would be the value of a one-year call with an exercise price of \$8?
- 4. A stock currently selling for $50 has an annual returns variance equal to 0.36.
+ 4. A stock currently selling for \$50 has an annual returns variance equal to 0.36.
 The riskless return rate equals 0.08 per year.
-Under the binomial framework, what would be the value of nine-month (0.75 year) European calls and European puts with striking prices equal to $80 if the number of tree steps (n) were
+Under the binomial framework, what would be the value of nine-month (0.75 year) European calls and European puts with striking prices equal to \$80 if the number of tree steps (n) were

 a. two?
 b.three?
 c. eight?

-5. Ibis Company stock is currently selling for $50 per share and has a multiplicative upward movement equal to 1.2776 and a multiplicative downward movement equal to 0.7828.
-What is the value of a nine-month (0.75 year) European call and a European put with striking prices equal to $60 if the number of tree steps were two?
+5. Ibis Company stock is currently selling for \$50 per share and has a multiplicative upward movement equal to 1.2776 and a multiplicative downward movement equal to 0.7828.
+What is the value of a nine-month (0.75 year) European call and a European put with striking prices equal to \$60 if the number of tree steps were two?
 Assume a riskless return rate equal to 0.081.
 6. Stanton Company stock is trading for 50 in a two-time-period environment, with each relevant time period lasting 6 months.
 The stock might increase by exactly  $20\%$  in just one period or perhaps in both periods.
 Of course, the stock might not increase in either period.
 If the stock price does not increase in a given period, it will decline by 16.67 percent in that particular period.
 One-year options with an exercise price equal to 60 are trading on this stock.
 The annual riskless rate of return equals 0.

 a.
 What is the value of a put in this environment?
 b.
 What is the probability (risk-neutral probability) implied in this framework that the Stanton Company stock price will exceed 40 when options expire in one year?

-7. Kestrel Company stock is currently selling for $40 per share.
+7. Kestrel Company stock is currently selling for \$40 per share.
 Its historical standard annual deviation of returns is 0.5 in this single-period environment.
 The one-year Treasury bill rate is currently 5%.
 Assume that all of the standard Black-Scholes option pricing model assumptions hold.

 a.
-What is the value of a put on this stock if it has an exercise price of $35 and expires in one year?
+What is the value of a put on this stock if it has an exercise price of \$35 and expires in one year?
 b.
-What is the implied probability that the value of the stock will be less than $30 in one year?
+What is the implied probability that the value of the stock will be less than \$30 in one year?

 8. Evaluate each of the European options in the series on ABC Company stock.
 Prices for each of the options are listed in the table.
 Determine whether each of the options in the series should be purchased or sold at the given market prices.
 The current market price of ABC stock is 120, the August options expire in nine days, September options in 44 days, and October options in 71 days.
 The stock return standard deviations prior to expirations are projected to be 0.20 prior to August, 0.25 prior to September, and 0.20 prior to October.
 The Treasury bill rate is projected to be 0.06 for each of the three periods prior to expiration.
 Do not forget to convert the number of days given to fractions of 365-day years.